interactivethings/swiss-maps/README.md

 # Swiss Maps

 This repository provides a mechanism to generate [TopoJSON](https://github.com/mbostock/topojson) from publicly available (but difficult to access) [swisstopo](https://www.swisstopo.admin.ch/) geodata.
+It downloads the latest open geodata sources published on [opendata.swiss](https://opendata.swiss).

 ## Getting Started

 To generate the TopoJSON files you need to install Node.js, either with the [official Node.js installer](http://nodejs.org/) or via [Homebrew](http://mxcl.github.io/homebrew/):

     brew install node

 You also need GDAL and the corresponding python-gdal library installed.
 Links to the binaries are in the [GDAL Wiki](http://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries).
 On OS X you can also use Homebrew:

     brew install gdal